What is leadership development?

 As of now

-1- India’s training and development expenditure is less than 1 Billion US Dollars per year.
+- India’s training and development expenditure is less than 1 Billion US Dollar per year.

-4- India can train only 3 million youth against the 12 million youth entering the labor force annually.
+- India has the capacity to train only 3 million youth against the 12 million youth entering the labor force annually.

 Considering all of this, why is India with way more L&D needs standing at just one-hundredth of the US market?
 The answer lies in the tremendous potential for growth in India’s training industry.